Inside: Comparison tells you that you’re not good enough. The way you are is bad. It’s destructive and soul-destroying. And it is a liar.

 - How can I take imperfect action toward what I say I want or need?

 NOW WHAT?
-Please share with a friend if you think this post will be helpful for them and I invite you to sign up for The HOPE Map, a Monday morning dose of hope and encouragement for your life in progress.
+Please share with a friend if you think this post will be helpful for them and sign up to hear when registration for The Befriend Your Inner Critic Workshop opens up.